 A Special Flood Hazard Area (SFHA) is an area designated by FEMA on a National Flood Insurance Program (NFIP) map.
 This area has a 1-percent or greater chance of flooding in any given year.
 SFHAs may also be referred to as the 1-percent-annual-chance floodplain, base floodplain, or the 100-year floodplain.
 Properties located within an SFHA generally require a mandatory purchase of flood insurance.

-An SFHA designation is not based on a property’s individual elevation but rather on statistical analyses, floodplain topographic surveys and other information regarding an entire area.
-As a result, there is a margin of error and some properties, though considered to be in an SFHA, may not represent a flood risk.
-An elevation certificate performed by a licensed land surveyor can determine your property’s true elevation and whether or not the SFHA designation is correct or can be removed from your property.
+An SFHA designation is not based on a property’s individual elevation.
+Instead, it is based on statistical analyses, floodplain topographic surveys and other information for an entire area.
+As a result, there is a margin of error.
+Some properties may be considered to be in an SFHA but may not represent a flood risk.
+An elevation certificate performed by a licensed land surveyor can determine your property’s true elevation.
+This can establish whether or not the SFHA designation is correct.
+If not, it can be removed from your property.
 If you are interested in obtaining an elevation certificate in Boston or the surrounding area, contact Massachusetts Survey Consultants at (617) 899-0703.